 2) Receive and file the Los Angeles Community Choice Energy Working Group’s final Joint Powers Authority Agreement and presentation; and

 3) Direct staff to perform an analysis of the business plans, joint powers authority agreements and potential participation in the Community Choice Aggregation programs and return with recommendations.

 Here’s a video clip of the vote:

 Greetings from San Francisco where yesterday, South Bay Clean Power’s Acting Chair, Joe Galliani, spoke on the Community Choice Aggregation panel moderated by GTM’s ace reporter, Julia Pyper, with fellow panelists, Becky Menten, Director of Customer Programs for Marin Clean Energy and Barry Vesser Deputy Director of the Center for Climate Protection.

 South Bay Clean Power was excited to be included in last month’s Community Choice Aggregation panel at the legendary VerdeXchange 2017.
-Here’s the complete video of the panel.

 The panel was moderated by Katy Young, Deputy for the Environment and Arts, Office of Los Angeles County Supervisor Sheila Kuehl.
 The other CCA panelists included Gary Gero, Chief Sustainability Officer, Los Angeles County; Dawn Weisz, the CEO of Marin Clean Energy; and Southern California Edison VP of Energy Procurement & Management, Colin Cushnie.

 Here’s South Bay Clean Power Chair, Joe Galliani, talking about the local grassroots effort that launched the entire County of Los Angeles’ on the CCA track.